Choir of Young Believers: History

 After the breakup of his previous band, Lake Placid, in 2006, Makrigiannis moved to the Greek island of Samos and began developing his own solo material.
 Upon his return to Copenhagen, Makrigiannis gathered musicians and friends to form Choir of Young Believers.
 The group released the EP Burn the Flag in 2007, with the single "Sharpen Your Knife" receiving heavy play on Danish Radio.
 In September 2008, the band released its first full length album, This Is for the White in Your Eyes, which was nominated for six Danish Music Awards and won the "Best New Act" category.

 COYB performed at the 2009 SXSW music festival, after which it was signed to US label Ghostly International who released This Is for the White in Your Eyes in North America on 18 August 2009.
 The next album released was Rhine Gold in March 2012.
 The band's third studio album, Grasque, was released on 19 February 2016.

 The song "Hollow Talk", from the debut album, was used over the opening and the closing credits of the Danish–Swedish police series The Bridge (2011, 2013, 2015, 2018).

-Makrigiannis died shortly before New Year's Eve in 2022 after a short period of illness.
+Makrigiannis died 30 December 2022 after a short period of illness.